philbowles/h4plugins/docs/rusrv.md

 In its simplest from we would like our bianry to ask the server "Am I running the latest version of *me*?".
 We can either be told, "Yes, carry on!" or "No, there's a more recent version available".

-In practaical terms, to reduce the "handshaking" the call boils down to an HTTP request to "give me the latest binary of me" which will either succed and return xMB of new binary that is pumped straight into the update / reboot-as-newer-version process or an HTTP error 304, meaning "You are already the latest version"
+In practical terms, to reduce the "handshaking" the call boils down to an HTTP request to "give me the latest binary of me" which will either succeed and return the new binary that is pumped straight into the update / reboot-as-newer-version process or an HTTP error 304, meaning "You are already the latest version"

-That's really all there is to it...the tricky part is what does "me" mean?
+That's really all there is to it...the tricky part is what does "*me*" mean?
 How are binaries and their versions named / identified?
-That has as many answers as there are readers, so w will concentrate on just one: the H4Plugins way.
+That has as many answers as there are readers, so we will concentrate on just one: the H4Plugins way.

 ## Classifying binaries

-It is fairly self-evident that even with the same / similar source code two different MCU families e.g. ESP8266 and ESP32 will require tow different binaries.
-WHat is less obvious is that whthether that holds true of similar boards within the same MCU family after all an ESP8266 chip is identical on all boards.
-The only things that differ between boards are things like the board wirting, flash memory/speed and onboard "peripherals" or features.
+It is fairly self-evident that even with the same / similar source code two different MCU families e.g. ESP8266 and ESP32 will require two different binaries.
+What is less obvious is that whether that holds true of similar boards within the same MCU family - after all an ESP8266 chip is identical on all boards.
+The only things that differ between boards are things like the board wiring, flash memory/speed and onboard "peripherals" or features.

-For this reason it is quite possible for code compiled for one board to run 100% correctly on a totally different board
+For this reason it can be possible for code compiled for one board to run 100% correctly on a totally different board

 ### By specific board type